 After what she described as a “bad John Force JR Todd accident in Englishtown,” driver Alexis DeJoria explained that a new parachute tether system was implemented.
 This system connects parachutes directly to the rear end, preventing similar failures.

-Following Force’s 2025 crash, Virginia Motorsports Park officials began evaluating ways to “make things better.”
-This includes reviewing emergency response times and safety team protocols to improve future incident management.
+Following Force’s 2024 crash, Virginia Motorsports Park officials began evaluating ways to ‘make things better.’
+This includes reviewing emergency response times and safety protocols.

-The NHRA Technical Committee continuously reviews real-world crash data.
+The NHRA Technical Committee regularly analyzes crash data.
 They implement updated safety standards based on these findings, ensuring that lessons from each accident benefit all competitors going forward.

 Team Recovery and Rebuilding